donejs/donejs/docs/guides/guide.md

 ### Set up Firebase

-Sign up for free at [Firebase](https://www.firebase.com/).
-After you have an account go to [the account page](https://www.firebase.com/account/) and create an app called `donejs-chat-<user>` where `<user>` is your GitHub username.
+Sign up for free at [Firebase](https://firebase.google.com/).
+After you have an account go to [Firebase console](https://console.firebase.google.com/) and create an app called `donejs-chat-<user>` where `<user>` is your GitHub username.
 Write down the name of your app because you'll need it in the next section.

 > You'll get an error if your app name is too long, so pick something on the shorter side.